You can read more about us on our personal blog: Life in our Corner

 I was born in Ukraine and have 10 siblings, five older and five younger.
-Feel kind of special!.
-We immigrated to the US in 1989. =)
+We immigrated to the US in 1989 for religious persecution.

 God blessed me with the biggest gift I could have asked for, my spouse, Timur.
-He was a professional tennis player and came to the USA on a tennis tournament and to work.
+He was a professional tennis player and came to the USA for a tennis tournament and to work.
 He was raised in a non-Christian home, in a country where Christians are heavily persecuted.
-When God led him to a city in Ohio city with a population of 3,000, I’d say He was directing his path and that was not a mere coincidence.
+When God led him to a city in Ohio city (with a population of 3,000), I’d say He was directing his path and that was not a mere coincidence.
 After meeting the young people from our church and attending services, he became a Christian!

-We were married in 2002 and have five children; Benjamin, Joseph, Elizabeth, Nathaniel and Abigail.
+We were married in 2002 and have seven children: Benjamin, Joseph, Elizabeth, Nathaniel, Abigail, Elijah and Seraphima.
 I must agree when it says in Psalms “Children are a blessing from the Lord”.

 All I have and all I’ve accomplished I credit to God and God alone!

 I hope to live a life reflecting His goodness in me and my family.
-May He use us for His glory!
+May He use me, my family and our BLOG (a small corner of the world) for His glory!

 I decided to take my love for design, décor and creativity and bring it into the kitchen, a way to express myself at home.
-This I must say is when cooking and baking became my passion, not a must because food needed to be set on the table.
-That and my desire to serve a great meal to a very hungry hubby after a long hot day were my motivations.
+This, I must add, is when cooking and baking became my passion, not a “must” because food needed to be set on the table.

-Oh my poor husband had to survive many of my unsuccessful attempts at a “creation” I thought would taste great.
-FAIL!.
-He was such a trooper, always found a way to compliment a new meal or dessert even when I know it didn’t deserve praise.
-Thanks to him and his encouragement I am a much better cook and absolutely love being in the kitchen.
-Love serving my family in such a beautiful way.
+Oh, my poor husband had to survive many of my unsuccessful attempts at a “creation” I thought would taste great.
+FAIL!
+He was such a trooper, always found a way to compliment a new meal or dessert even when I knew it didn’t deserve praise.
+Thanks to his encouragement and constant praise, I am a much better cook and absolutely love being in the kitchen.
+I love serving my family in such a beautiful way.